NxPKG/khulnasoft-docs/content/workers-ai/_index.md

 {{</Aside>}}

 {{<description>}}
-Run machine learning models, powered by serverless GPUs, on Cloudflare's global network.
+Run machine learning models, powered by serverless GPUs, on Khulnasoft's global network.
 {{</description>}}

-Workers AI allows you to run machine learning models, on the Cloudflare network, from your own code -- whether that be from Workers, Pages, or anywhere via REST API.
+Workers AI allows you to run machine learning models, on the Khulnasoft network, from your own code -- whether that be from Workers, Pages, or anywhere via REST API.

 ### Designed for developers